In an extract from her new book, Marion McGarry looks at important Irish summer dates from days gone by.

 For forty days will rain no more”.

-In the past, in a world where there were no meteorological reports, people tried to predict the weather as best they could.
-At certain times of the year, the weather was observed for signs of things to come and sayings were developed to help mark out weather changes.
+In the past, in a world without meteorological reports, people tried to predict the weather as best they could.
+At certain times of the year, the weather was observed for signs of what was to come, and sayings were developed to help mark weather changes.
 St Swithin’s Day was deemed important in predicting the weather.
 It was believed that if it rained on that day, then the following 40 days would also be wet.
-But if conditions were good, it would be good for 40 days.
+But if conditions were favorable, it would last for 40 days.
 The legend goes that the spirit of St Swithin, a humble man, was so outraged by the ostentatious funerary memorial erected in his honor that he made it rain so heavily until his followers took it down.

-Although Swithin was an English saint, the custom was observed in Ireland and for a time at least, was viewed as a sound way of predicting weather so that the belief became firmly rooted.
-There were many weather signs watched for apart from the famous Swithin’s Day.
+Although Swithin was an English saint, the custom was observed in Ireland and, for a time at least, was viewed as a sound way of predicting the weather, so the belief became firmly rooted.
+There were many weather signs to watch for, apart from the famous Swithin’s Day.
 Between Christmas and St Brigid’s Day, people expected the worst weather of the year.
-A February with mild weather indicated a bad year of weather to come, while a lean harvest was expected if the cuckoo was heard while the trees were still bare of leaves.
+A mild February indicated a bad year of weather to come, and a lean harvest was expected if the cuckoo was heard while the trees were still bare of leaves.

 “Red sky at night: shepherd’s delight;